Narthana-Elysium/Resumes/README.md

 NARTHANA .
 K BCA / MCA DOB 19 - 3 MARCH - 1998
 RELEASES releases -> or OR ⬇️
 **RELEASES releases -> or OR ⬇️**
+RELEASES releases -> or OR ⬇️
+**RELEASES releases -> or OR ⬇️**
+PLUS plus + 8 or OR ANY NUMBER any number releases RELEASES notes NOTES Notes ( Notes 1 To Notes 6 ) **PLUS plus + 8 or OR ANY NUMBER any number releases RELEASES notes NOTES Notes ( Notes 1 To Notes 6 ) **